 If you are unfamiliar with legal research:

-Maine residents with government issued photo ID may obtain a Library card free of charge.
-Borrowers should be aware that most of our collection is non-circulating.
+Most of our collection does not circulate.
+For the item that do circulate, Maine residents with government issued photo ID may obtain a library card free of charge.
 To use Reserve materials in the Library, visitors must have a "clean" library record and history of library behavior.

 Loan periods: General Treatises — 4 week loan with one (1) renewal.
 All other materials must be used in the library.